sdvim/farcaster.guide/src/content/welcome/channels.md

 sortOrder: 5
 ---

-Groups that can be followed and casted to.
+Interest groups that can be followed and casted to.

 Created by paying 2500 warps per year.
-Hosts can moderate by setting channel norms, hiding casts, and banning users.
-Moderation is only available on Warpcast, not yet at the Farcaster protocol level.
+Hosts moderate on Warpcast by setting channel norms, hiding casts, and banning users.
+Writing /channel-name renders a hyperlink but does not associate casts to the channel.

 Similar to: Subreddits